 We based the ranking of the best businesses to start for under $500 on six overarching categories composed of 14 metrics in total.
 We then weighted each metric based on its relative importance.

 In order to qualify for our list, each business must incur launch costs of no more than $500.
 This included all necessary upfront costs required to launch a business, such as tools and equipment, educational costs, required licensing, labor, a website (with a minimum year-long plan), and marketing.
 The cost does not factor in the fees to register a business, as these vary greatly from state to state, and some states, such as Massachusetts, charge $500 to file for an LLC alone.

-Each business idea considered had to have an average income above the national average adjusted gross income of $35,000 (according to the IRS Statistics of Income).
+Each business idea considered for our list had to have an average income above the national average adjusted gross income of $76,539 (as of 2021).
 Average income can be found on sites like PayScale and Glassdoor, and while these are largely reflective of employee salaries and earnings, they serve as indicators of likely profit for new business owners.
 When available, average income for the business itself was used in lieu of average employee salaries.